kj89/testnet_manuals/gitopia/README.md

 ```

 ### Create validator
-Before creating validator please make sure that you have at least 1 jkl (1 jkl is equal to 1000000 ujkl) and your node is synchronized
+Before creating validator please make sure that you have at least 1 tlore (1 tlore is equal to 1000000 utlore) and your node is synchronized

 To check your wallet balance:
 ```